Creating Your First CI/CD Pipeline#

 commands in a clean, isolated environment that it creates on-demand and destroys

-as soon as its last command is finished.
+as soon as the last command is finished.
 If the exit code of each command is

 0, Semaphore records the job as successful (passed).

-In your workflow, click Unit tests to view the output log of that job.
+In your workflow, you can click Unit tests to view the output log of this job.
 You

 will see the command